 - (2) Any member of the National Assembly who, after having been elected to the House, ceases to be qualified for membership, shall vacate the seat. - Article 37.
 Assent to bills.
-(1) A bill which has been passed by the National Assembly shall be presented to the State President for her/his assent. - (2) The State President shall assent to a Bill which has been passed in accordance with the provisions of this Act, and shall withhold his assent if the provisions of this Act have not been compiled with. - Article 38.
+(1) A bill which has been passed by the National Assembly shall be presented to the State President for her/his assent.
+(2) The State President shall assent to a Bill which has been passed in accordance with the provisions of this Act, and shall withhold her/his assent if the provisions of this Act have not been compiled with. - Article 38.
 Validity of Acts of Parliament.
 (1) A bill referred to in section 37 to which the State President has assented shall be an Act of Parliament.

-- (2) (a) Any division of the Supreme Court of South Africa, shall, subject to the provisions of sections 41(6) and 41(7), be competent to inquire into and pronounce upon the question as to whether the provisions of this Act relating to the procedure for the passing and enactment of legislation were complied with in connection with any law which is expressed to be enacted by the State President and Parliament. - (3) Save as provided in this Act no court of law shall be competent to inquire into or pronounce upon the validity of an Act of Parliament. - Articles 39.
-Signature and enrolment of Act.- As soon as may be after any law has been assented to by the State President, the Secretary to Parliament shall cause two fair copies of such law, one being in English and the other in Afrikaans language (one of which copies shall have been signed by the State President), to be enrolled of record in the office of the Registrar of the Appellate Division of the Supreme court of South Africa, and such copies shall be conclusive evidence as to the provisions of every such law, and in case of conflict between the two copies so enrolled that signed by the State President shall prevail.
+(2) (a) The Constitutional Tribunal referred to in Section 41 (4), shall, subject to the provisions of sections 41(6) and 41(7), be competent to inquire into and pronounce upon the question as to whether the provisions of this Act relating to the procedure for the passing and enactment of legislation were complied with in connection with any law which is expressed to be enacted by the State President and Parliament. - (3) Save as provided in this Act no court of law shall be competent to inquire into or pronounce upon the validity of an Act of Parliament.

+Articles 39.
+Signature and enrolment of Act.-

+- As soon as may be after any law has been assented to by the State President, the Secretary to Parliament shall cause two fair copies of such law, one being in English and the other in Afrikaans language (one of which copies shall have been signed by the State President), to be enrolled of record in the office of the Registrar of the Appellate Division of the Supreme court of South Africa, and such copies shall be conclusive evidence as to the provisions of every such law, and in case of conflict between the two copies so enrolled that signed by the State President shall prevail. - Parliament may decide on additional languages for the purposes of enrolment and signature as referred to above.

-This article is the unamended article 35 of the existing Act.
+Subsection 1 is the unamended article 35 of the existing Act.
 The whole question of language will have to be decided at the Constituent Assembly.
 See Note to Article 89.]